 When to Plant Pumpkin Seeds

 Before you can grow pumpkin seeds, you need to know when to plant pumpkin seeds.
-When you plant your pumpkins depends on what you plant on using them for.
+When you plant your pumpkins depends on what you plan on using them for.

-If you plan on making jack-o-lanterns with your pumpkins, you will want to plant your pumpkins outside after all chance of frost has passed and the soil temperature has reached 65 F. You also need to take into account that pumpkin plants grow faster in hot climates than cold climates.
+If you plan on making jack-o-lanterns with your pumpkins, plant your pumpkins outside after all chance of frost has passed and the soil temperature has reached 65 F. (18 C.).
+Take into account that pumpkin plants grow faster in hot climates than cold climates.
 This means that what month to plant pumpkin seeds changes depending on where you live.
 So, in cooler parts of the country, the best time when to plant pumpkin seeds is in late May and in warmer parts of the country, you can wait until mid July to plant pumpkins for Halloween.

-If you plan on growing pumpkins as a food crop (or for a giant pumpkin contest), you can start your pumpkins indoors about 2-3 weeks before the last frost date for your area.
+If you plan on growing pumpkins as a food crop (or for a giant pumpkin contest), you can start your pumpkins indoors about two to three weeks before the last frost date for your area.

 How to Plant Pumpkin Seeds